CADMonkey21/p2pool-go-VTC/README.md

 The node is currently in a **functional alpha stage**.
 All core engine components are complete and working as demonstrated on the live network.
 The application can be compiled and run to create a functional mining pool that:
 * Connects to `vertcoind` and receives work.
-* Establishes stable P2P connections with other live nodes.
+* **Establishes and maintains stable P2P connections** with other live nodes.
-* Serves jobs to miners and dynamically adjusts their difficulty (Vardiff).
+* **Correctly handles `ping`/`pong` keep-alive messages.**
+* **Processes `addrs` messages to discover new peers.**
+* Runs a full Stratum server that accepts miners and serves jobs.
+* Implements a working Variable Difficulty (Vardiff) engine.
-* **Performs full cryptographic validation of submitted shares and accepts valid work.**
+* Performs full cryptographic validation of submitted shares and accepts valid work.

-The core engine is complete.
-The next phase of development will focus on implementing the application logic for the p2pool sharechain (broadcasting found shares, processing shares from peers, and submitting blocks).
+The core engine is complete and the node is now a well-behaved peer on the p2pool network.
+The next phase of development is to build out the sharechain logic.

 ## Prerequisites

 1. A running and fully synced `vertcoind` instance with RPC enabled in `vertcoin.conf`.
 2. The `verthash.dat` file.
 The pool will generate this on first run, but it's much faster to copy it from your `~/.vertcoin/` directory.
 3. An installation of the [Go language](https://go.dev/doc/install) (version 1.18 or newer).
+4. An open P2P port (default `9171`) on your router/firewall, forwarded to the machine running the node.

 ## Installation & Running